-Portugal was once a great power in the Western Europe with a long history and a unique culture.
-Today, the Portuguese language ranks in 6th regarding the number of native speakers in the world (most of the population in Brazil, and ranked after Mandarin, Spanish, English, Hindi and Arabic.)
+Portugal was once a great power in Western Europe with a long history and a unique culture.
+Today, the Portuguese language ranks in 6th regarding the number of native speakers in the world (most of the population in Brazil, and ranked after Mandarin, Spanish, English, Hindi, and Arabic.)
 But well, for many foreigners, like me, somehow the country is always overshadowed by its neighboring countries like Spain, France, UK, Germany, and Italy; more, Portugal’s geographic location in the westernmost part of the Europe continent often pushed the country outside the travel radar.
-After all, Portugal might have become Western Europe’s best kept secret.
+After all, Portugal might have become Western Europe’s best-kept secret.
 It may not have a core-shaking wow factor, but it has a strong after-taste that lingers in your memories like a good coffee, or a good wine.

 Not that I had a low expectation before visiting Portugal, I just really had no idea what to expect.
-I knew there were some places I opt to go, but I never had a mental picture of Portugal that stood out – Let say if I were to choose an album cover of a city, I had the Big Ben for London, the Eiffel tower for Paris, the Tokyo Skytree for Tokyo, the Hollywood sign for Los Angeles … But well, Portugal… I had no idea.
+I knew there were some places I opt to go, but I never had a mental picture of Portugal that stood out – Let say if I were to choose an album cover of a city, I had the Big Ben for London, the Eiffel Tower for Paris, the Tokyo Skytree for Tokyo, the Hollywood sign for Los Angeles … But well, Portugal… I had no idea.
 If there’s one, it would probably be a streetcar running on narrow slopes in between some colorful, old houses in front of a cathedral (which I probably saw somewhere on the Internet or travel brochure).
 Unlike other hot travel destinations or grandeur capitals like Rome, Madrid, London, Paris, Vienna, Prague… the capital city, Lisboa, was quite low-key, layback, “down-to-earth”…. or closer to earth (in most parts).
-My first-day city walk was so relaxed that I did not have to “race” for lining up in front of the museums, or contemplating my next move.
+My first-day city walk was so relaxed that I did not have to “race” for lining up in front of the museums or contemplating my next move.
 We were just strolling around.

-Before arriving Lisbon, I had seen Azulejos in Porto and they were prominent there; so the Portuguese pavement has become more interesting to me.
+Before arriving in Lisbon, I had seen Azulejos in Porto and they were prominent there; so the Portuguese pavement has become more interesting to me.
 Portuguese pavements are mosaic arrangements of yellow and black cobblestones, forming intricate geometric patterns or symbols.
 As it is very labor-intensive and costly, it is actually a disappearing art that well-preserved in the main streets all over the country (and former Portuguese colonies – namely Brazil, and Macau).
-We wanted to take it slow the first day in town (and it was raining in the morning), so we planned to stay within the Lisbon town central area – Alfama and Baixa/Chaido.
+We wanted to take it slow the first day in town (and it was raining in the morning), so we planned to stay within the Lisbon town central area – Alfama and Baixa/Chiado.

 Route of the Day